 - Does the vendor have a VPAT or WCAG 2.1 AA compliance statement?

-Note that if the vendor provides a homework tool or online quizzing that is completely outside of iLearn, you must work with DPRC to ensure those tools are accessible before providing them to your students.
+Note that if the vendor provides a homework tool or online quizzing that is completely outside of iLearn or Canvas, you must work with DPRC to ensure those tools are accessible before providing them to your students.

 Online tools that require that students create accounts or otherwise have students disclose information about themselves including names, emails and SFSU IDs must abide by campus data security and privacy policies.
 More information about IT Security practices and directives can be found on the ITS Security website.
 In general, here are some points to consider: